andrewplummer/Sugar/README.md

 - Traditional Chinese (zh-TW)

-These files can be added separately or built into the main package on the [customize page](http://sugarjs.com/customize).
+These files can be added separately or built into the main bundle on the [customize page](http://sugarjs.com/customize).
 In addition to these major locales, custom locales can be added using:

 ```
 Date.addLocale(LOCALE_CODE, LOCALIZATION_OBJECT)
 ```

 Documentation for this available [here](http://sugarjs.com/dates).
 Also refer to [lib/locales](lib/locales) for examples of what kind of data and formats are required in localization objects.
-All localizations, including those not found in the main package will be kept here.
+All localizations, including those not found in the main bundle will be kept here.